| A note from the designerPeople often ask what is so special about the Spot-On Sundial and

 book in the library, I started making painted wooden sundials (more

+details).
 A few years later, a friend suggested I should join the British

 Sundial Society, and at the following Annual General Meeting,